 Future Research

 Moving forward, I plan to deal with two subjects.
-The first subject is to develop various accelerated iterative method, especially Newton’s method, solving nonlinear matrix equations.
-It is well known that giving appropriate scalar multiplication to the differences of each step is a representative technique to accelerate Newton’s method.
-One of the techniques finding the appropriate scalar is exact line searches.
-A disadvantage of exact line searches is that it requires too many computing resources.
-On the other hand, in the mathematical sense, there is an advantage that it gives the most appropriate next step for each iteration.
-Moreover, with many experiments, I guess that there is a tendency that the sequence of differences between each Newton step converges to a one-dimensional space.
-So, I plan to give a proof of the tendency and to show the efficiency of the technique which applies only one time of exact line searches on middle part of existing Newton sequence.
+The first subject is to develop various accelerated iterative method, especially Newton’s method to solve nonlinear matrix equations.
+A well-known strategy in the acceleration of Newton’s method is giving appropriate scalar multiplication to the differences of each step.
+To find the appropriate scalar, the technique of exact line search can be used.
+A disadvantage of exact line searches is in that it requires too many computing resources.
+On the other hand, in mathematical sense, there is an advantage that it gives the most appropriate next step for each iteration.
+Going through several simulation experiments, I gained an insight that there is a tendency that the sequence of differences between each Newton step converges to a one-dimensional space.
+As a next step, I plan to give a proof of the tendency and show the efficiency of the technique which applies only one time of exact line searches on the middle part of existing Newton sequence.

-It is the second subject to study about deep learning models and apply them to applied problems.
-In the institute where I worked, almost of my missions were applying deep learning models for processing medical images.
-So, I dealt with many medical images like fundus, dental, and lung CT images.
-But, I had less chances to process other data like language data.
-In particular, I want to study about language processing models for SOV(Subject-Object-Verb) and agglutinative language like Korean language.
-There are many natural language processing algorithms for English.
-However, English and Korean have different language structure and history.
-So, I hope that I understand the differences of them and I develop a model which is fit to Korean.
+As a second subject, I will keep studying deep learning models and exert them to tackle industrial problems.
+In the institute I previously worked, my task was to apply deep learning models to process medical images.
+Consequently, I dealt with various types of medical images like fundus, dental, and lung CT images.
+In a future, I wish to have a chance to process other types of data including language data.
+In particular, I would like to study language processing models for SOV(Subject-Object-Verb) and agglutinative language like Korean language.
+Although there exist many natural language processing algorithms for English, as English and Korean have different language structure and history, I wish to understand the difference of them and develop a model which fit to Korean.

-?I will research about finding solutions of various nonlinear matrix equations with neural network models.
+As a final goal, I hope to find solutions of various nonlinear matrix equations with neural network models.
 To find solutions of nonlinear matrix equations with iterative methods, we need a lot of computing resources.
-The acceleration techniques for iterative methods are which save resources like electric power or time.
-As another technique, I consider developing a new neural network model to discover an efficient technique finding solutions.
-In fact, some researchers of DeepMind published an article “Discovering faster matrix multiplication algorithms with reinforcement learning.”
-So, I will develop a new model discovering acceleration techniques with my background of solving nonlinear matrix equations and the paper.
+The acceleration techniques for iterative methods save resources such as electric power or time.
+On that account, I am going to develope a novel neural network model aiming to discover an efficient technique to find solutions.
+In fact, some researchers of DeepMind published an article entitled “Discovering faster matrix multiplication algorithms with reinforcement learning.”
+With my background of solving nonlinear matrix equations, I believe I can develope a new model to advance acceleration techniques.